DavidLMS/davidlms.com/site/content/en/posts/Imagina… Una plataforma de colaboración docente para la investigación-acción/index.md

 **Envision** that these articles have linked profiles of the teachers who have collaborated on them, with these articles also appearing on the teacher's profile following a two-way link.

-These are just ideas I've been toying with[^3].
-If anyone knows of a software, preferably open source[^4] and with the possibility of installation on one's own server (self-hosted)[^5], **that is more or less ready for these use cases[^6]**, I kindly ask them to contact me.
+These are just ideas I've been toying with[^2].
+If anyone knows of a software, preferably open source[^3] and with the possibility of installation on one's own server (self-hosted)[^4], **that is more or less ready for these use cases[^5]**, I kindly ask them to contact me.

 Let's continue to explore these possibilities.

-[^1]: Action research refers to a specific research methodology in education that combines investigation with practical application to address educational issues.

-[^2]: In the Spanish education system, "módulos" refers to specific units or components of a course.
+[^1]: In the Spanish education system, "módulos" refers to specific units or components of a course.

-[^3]: "Imaginaciones mías" in Spanish represents personal, conceptual ideas that go beyond simple imaginings.
+[^2]: "Imaginaciones mías" in Spanish represents personal, conceptual ideas that go beyond simple imaginings.

-[^4]: Open-source software refers to computer programs whose source code is freely accessible for use, modification, and distribution.
+[^3]: Open-source software refers to computer programs whose source code is freely accessible for use, modification, and distribution.

-[^5]: Self-hosted installation involves setting up and running software on one's own server, providing greater control over data and infrastructure.
+[^4]: Self-hosted installation involves setting up and running software on one's own server, providing greater control over data and infrastructure.

-[^6]: In software development, "use cases" describe how a user interacts with a system to achieve a specific goal.
+[^5]: In software development, "use cases" describe how a user interacts with a system to achieve a specific goal.